masa-finance/tee-worker/README.md

 - `twitter-credential-scraper`: Authenticated Twitter scraping
 - `twitter-api-scraper`: Uses Twitter API for data collection

-Note that the job argument types are the same as capabilities.
 The worker will check if the job type is allowed for the current worker.

 ```bash
 # 1. Generate job signature for Twitter scraping